 If you find yourself working from home more it means you aren't commuting as much and that also means you can make fewer coffee shop stops.
-Did you know that the average American spends $1,100 a year on coffee alone?
+Did you know that the average American woman spends $2,327 a year on coffee alone?

-Instead, you can save some money in the long-run by investing in a high-quality coffee maker and making coffee at home.
+Instead, you can save some money in the long run by investing in a high-quality coffee maker and making coffee at home.
 You can buy coffee beans that will last up to a month for the price of one latte.
 Being able to avoid the temptation of coffee shops on your way to work is another advantage of working remotely!

-Another advantage of working remotely is that you can potentially save a lot of money on child care by working from home.
+Another advantage of working remotely is that you can potentially save a lot of money on child care.
 It’s certainly not easy to work full-time at home with your children around.
 However, it does save you money especially if your kids are old enough to be independent and work on schoolwork by themselves.